niktheblak/passwordhash/README.md

-# bcryptcli
+# cryptcli
-CLI for bcrypt
+CLI for bcrypt and scrypt